Bugzey/Chameleon-SAP/README.md

 # Team Chameleon Repository at Datathon 2018
 Working on the case for SAP.
 More info [here](https://www.datasciencesociety.net/datathon/2018/02/04/the-sap-case-analyze-sales/)

+## Project completion
+Work on the Datathon project has been completed as of 11.02.2018.
+The final project documentation can be viewed [here](https://raw.githubusercontent.com/Bugzey/Chameleon-SAP/master/7.%20Documentation/Doc_0200%20PaperDraft.md).

 ## Project Organisation
 The project is structured following the Cross-Industry Standard Practice in Data Mining (CRISP-DM).
 We include the following folders: